ForEvolve/forevolve.github.io/_posts/en/2020-12-24-book-an-atypical-asp-net-core-5-design-patterns-guide.md

 1. Start with a convention about what you highlight and why.
 Make sure everyone follows that same convention.
 This will save you countless hours.
 1. Make sure you know all of the styles you can and cannot use, like bold, italic, code, code block, keywords, quote, etc. This should save you another countless hours.
 1. Keep track of the state of each phase.
 This helps you know what you have to do next and in what order (priority).
 It also helps with the moral as the more green you see in your tracking sheet (done items), the better it feels.
 If the people who work with you update their own status in that list/change tracker, it will save lots of unneeded coordination efforts.
 1. Split long code listing into smaller pieces.
-Initially, I wrote about many subjects following blog-like recipe: small lead, pages of code, explanation.
+   Initially, I wrote about many subjects following a blog-like recipe: small lead, pages of code, explanation.
    Not the best in a book, so I ended up breaking those huge blocks into smaller pieces.
-For most of them, I followed that recipe: small lead, small code block, explanation of that code, optional lead to the next block, more code, and so on, until the end, where I added the last explanations and often some additional information about the whole code.
+   For most of them, I followed that recipe: small lead, part of the code (a method for example), explanation of that code, optional lead to the next block, more code, and so on.
+   Once the listing was completed, I added the last explanations and often some additional information about the whole code (often a file or a few files).

 I hope you enjoyed this short story and few tricks.
 From here, feel free to have a look and buy my book.

-{%- include buy-net5-book.html -%}
+{% include buy-net5-book.html %}